Skip to content

 MissingTranslationHandler API

-Use the MissingTranslationHandler to customize what is happening in case a translation is missing.
+Use a MissingTranslationHandler to customize what happens when a translation key cannot be resolved.

 export interface MissingTranslationHandlerParams {